cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

      - ``[{"name":"flowlet","value":"collector"},{"name":"flowlet","value":"reader"}]``
    * - Description
-     - Queries all available contexts within the *PurchaseHistory*'s *PurchaseFlow* for any run; in this case, it returns all available Flowlets.
+     - Queries all available contexts within the *PurchaseHistory*'s *PurchaseFlow* for any run; in this case, it returns all available flowlets.

 .. _http-restful-api-metrics-search-for-metrics: